💰 Quick Answer

 5. Monarch Money — Best for Whole-of-Household AI Finance

 Monarch Money has emerged as the premium alternative to Mint (which shut down in 2024).
-In 2026, it uses AI to provide collaborative household finance management — ideal for couples.
-It proactively surfaces insights like “At your current spending pace, you’ll fall short of your holiday fund by $450 — here are three ways to close the gap.”
+In 2026, it introduced a two-tier model: Core at $14.99/month or $99.99/year ($8.33/month annualised), and Plus at $199/year for power users who want forward-looking cash flow projections and small-business features.
+The AI Assistant proactively surfaces insights like “At your current spending pace, you’ll fall short of your holiday fund by $450 — here are three ways to close the gap.”

 6. Freetrade / Trading 212 AI Portfolios — Best Thematic Auto-Investing (UK/Europe)